 So you’ve already read about seeds vs clones, indoor vs outdoor growing, NPK, and every other detail about growing, and now you’re ready to go for it.
-If our other articles haven’t given it away already, the choices when you walk into a hydroponic store can be vast.

 With so many options, choosing the best medium, nutrients, lights and other essentials can be overwhelming.
 Luckily, we deal with growers old and new every day at Cultivate.